freescout-help-desk/freescout/Modules/OnHoldStatus/README.md

 When merging upstream FreeScout releases into the fork, verify all four patched call sites survived.

+## On-Hold in Workflows (ARMS-26)

+On-Hold doesn't show up as a Workflow condition ("Status is equal to...") or action ("Change Status to...") by default — the paid Workflows module hardcodes the four core statuses as PHP array literals in `Modules/Workflows/Entities/Workflow.php` and exposes no Eventy hook to extend them, unlike core (which this module already answers via the two filters above).

+Workflows is a paid, runtime-installed module and — unlike this one — is **not tracked by this repo's git** (`.gitignore`'s blanket `/Modules/*` rule has no allowlist entry for it).
+A hand-edit to its file would be invisible to git and silently wiped by the next Workflows update or reinstall.
+So instead of editing it directly, `php artisan onholdstatus:patch-workflows` (registered by this module, `Console/PatchWorkflowsStatuses.php`) patches it
+programmatically:

+- **Idempotent** — a no-op if the On-Hold entry is already present, safe to run on every deploy
+- **Guarded** — before writing anything, it checks the target text appears exactly twice (once for the condition, once for the action); if Workflows has changed shape since this was written, it refuses to modify the file and exits non-zero rather than guessing
+- **Backed up** — writes `Workflow.php.bak` before any change
+- **Reversible** — `php artisan onholdstatus:patch-workflows --revert`
+  removes the entry again
+- **No-ops cleanly** if Workflows isn't installed at all

+Add `$FORGE_PHP artisan onholdstatus:patch-workflows` to the deploy script (after `artisan migrate --force` is a natural spot) so it self-heals after every Workflows module update, the same way migrations already do.

+The patch's exact expected text was transcribed from a live-server terminal paste, not verified byte-for-byte against the file — the occurrence-count guard above is what protects the real file if that transcription turns out to be slightly off (it'll just refuse to patch and report a count other than 2, rather than corrupting anything). **Run it once manually on the demo server and check the output before wiring it into the automatic deploy step.**

 ## Activation

 Manage → Modules → OnHoldStatus → Activate (or `php artisan freescout:module-install onholdstatus`